 Transferwise also offers plenty of other features like credit cards, borderless bank accounts, and more.
 Sign up today.

 What do I use it for?
 To have a second Canadian number on my German phone and receive calls and text messages

 Why do I use it?
 My bank in Canada doesn’t allow me to store a non-Canadian number in my profile on their website.
 Recently, they enforced two factor authentication so after you enter your user name and password, you also need to be able to receive a text to your phone to complete the login process.
 I got around it for a while by inputting a Canadian friend’s number on my profile but this meant that I had to message him to send me the code he received.
-Obviously, he didn’t always respond right away, which was super inconvenient.
-The whole situation was just ridiculous.
-Finally, I found a great solution with iPlum and now have a Canadian number to receive calls and texts on my German phone.
-They’re one of the few companies offering text capabilities for Canadian virtual numbers.
+Obviously, he didn’t always respond right away, as there’s a six hour time difference between us.
+Finally, I found a solution with iPlum and now have a Canadian number to receive calls and texts on my German phone – they’re one of the few companies offering text capabilities for Canadian virtual numbers.

 How much does it cost?
 I’m paying about $20 USD per month for the service, which is on the expensive side, but worth it for the convenience alone.
 It’s much cheaper if you sign up for an entire year, but I’m reluctant to make a long term financial commitment at the moment.